LyingHid/lyinghid.github.io/_posts/2020-07-14-RSA-and-modular-arithmetic.markdown

 Recently, I took the course of [Applied Cryptography](https://www.udacity.com/course/applied-cryptography--cs387) and learned more details about RSA.
 The math behind the scene is complicated and attractive for me, so I decided to figure it out.

-There are lots of correctness proofs for RSA on the internet, and the most elegant one is the [original paper](https://people.csail.mit.edu/rivest/Rsapaper.pdf).
+There are lots of correctness proofs for RSA on the internet, and the most elegant one comes from [original paper](https://people.csail.mit.edu/rivest/Rsapaper.pdf).
 This article serves as a note or index about the algorithm, and related math theorems.

 # First look